jeamon/gostream/README.md

     execution-deadline-in-seconds  number of seconds to have the task running. filenames-to-stream-output     space separed filenames where to stream output.

-You have to provide at least one mandatory argument value [-task].
-The list of files where to have the output duplicated (in real-time) must be in one word and space separed.
-To have the output be saved into a daily file named outputs-<year><month><day>, just add -save flag when launching the program.
-Upcoming version will add capabilities to mention multiple tasks and each task with its own destinations output filenames.
+Using the shell option, you must provide at least one mandatory argument value [-task].
+The list of files to stream the output must be in one word and space separed.
+To have the output be saved into a daily filename pattern outputs.<year><month><day>, just add -save flag when launching the program.
+Use options which support filenames input if needed to run multiple tasks in parallel.
+Upcoming version will add capabilities to mention multiple tasks (with its their own attributes) from the shell.
 In the meantime please see below examples for current version 1.0 :